fabricant/uart_ht/Readme.md

 # Software UART Implementation

 This project implements a software-based Universal Asynchronous Receiver-Transmitter (UART) communication protocol for ESP32 microcontrollers.
-It allows for serial communication without relying on dedicated hardware UART peripherals.
+It allows for serial communication without relying on dedicated hardware UART pins.

 ## Overview

 The implementation consists of two main components:

-1. **ESP32 Software UART**: A custom implementation that handles both transmitting and receiving data using GPIO pins.
+1. **ESP32 Software UART**: A custom implementation that handles transmitting and receiving data using GPIO pins.
 2. **Arduino Interface**: A companion Arduino sketch that demonstrates communication with the ESP32 using Arduino's SoftwareSerial library.

 ## Features